Boyd has 18 to lead No. 1 Wolfpack over 16 seed NC A&T 79-58

 NC A&T (14-3), which won the Mid-Eastern Athletic Conference title, was making its fifth trip to the tournament and third in six seasons.
 The Aggies dropped to 0-5 in the tournament and 0-10 against N.C.
 State.
 They were led by Scott, who had 23 points and seven rebounds.

+NC A&T coach Tarrell Robinson was asked about the difference in his team in the first and second halves.

+“Their intensity, our lack of focus,” he said.
+“What I talked to our young women about in regards to teams like N.C.
+State, we haven’t played a team like that all this year, is that they take away your first option.
+You may have scored off of them, but the next possession it’s not going to be there.”

-NC State led by three in the second quarter before the Aggies scored the next nine points to take a 35-29 lead with about five minutes left in the quarter.
+N.C.
+State led by three in the second quarter before the Aggies scored the next nine points to take a 35-29 lead with about five minutes left in the quarter.
 D’mya Tucker started that run with a 3-pointer and added a steal between four points by Scott.

 The Wolfpack got going after that, ending the quarter on a 15-2 run to take a 44-37 lead into halftime.
-Kai Crutchfield made a 3-pointer, grabbed a steal and finished with a layup to cap NC State’s scoring in that stretch.
+Kai Crutchfield made a 3-pointer, grabbed a steal and finished with a layup to cap N.C.
+State’s scoring in that stretch.
 She had 14 points.

 BY THE NUMBERS